cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 _Provides a short natural language abstract of the module’s contents._
 _Specifies the different levels of teaching._

+This module outlines the issues involved in using separate compilation on multiple program files.

 ------------------------------------------------------------------------
 Level             Objective
 ----------------- ------------------------------------------------------
-Foundational      Awareness of the existence of separate compilation
+Foundational:      Awareness of the existence of separate compilation

-Main              Awareness of supporting mechanisms and tools
+Main:              Awareness of supporting mechanisms and tools

-Advanced          Awareness of technicalities and tools
+Advanced:          Awareness of technicalities and tools

 ------------------------------------------------------------------------